MiuLab/Taiwan-LLM/README.md

 ## Overview
-Taiwan-LLaMa is a fine-tuned model based on LLaMa2 for traditional chinese application.
+Taiwan-LLaMa is a fine-tuned model based on LLaMa 2 for traditional chinese applications.

 ## Demo
 A live demonstration of the model can be accessed at [Hugging Face Spaces](https://huggingface.co/spaces/yentinglin/Taiwan-LLaMa2).

 ## Model

 We provide a number of model checkpoints that we trained.
-You can find them on Hugging Face [here](https://huggingface.co/models?search=taiwan-llama).
+Please find them on Hugging Face [here](https://huggingface.co/models?search=taiwan-llama).
 Here are some quick links to the checkpoints that are finetuned from LLaMa 2:

 | **Model**                                              | **13B**                                                                                                                       |
 |--------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|